lgl6633/MG-attack/README.md

 ## Acknowledgement

-Implementation of network structure are referred to DongHande's github.
+Implementation of network structure are referred to EpoAtk and DongHande's github.

 Thanks to their outstanding works!